Teleborder/spore-pod/emails/invite.md

 spore accept [[TOKEN]]
 ```

-Let us know if you have any issues -> https://github.com/spore-sh/spore-pod
+Let us know if you have any [issues](https://github.com/spore-sh/spore-pod)!